-Laser Speed: 50-65 ips
+- Laser Speed: 50-75 ips

-Laser Off Tickle: 7-15 μs
+- Laser Off Tickle: 7-15 μs

-Laser On Duty Cycle: 60-95%
+- Laser On Duty Cycle: 60-95%

-Each printer is calibrated in our factory before shipping, and the results are recorded.
-Save this tag in the event you ever want to return the printer to its original factory configuration.
+Each printer is calibrated in our factory before shipping, and the results are recorded on two tags as shown at the right.
+Save these tags in the event you ever want to return the printer to its original factory configuration.